abed-almrad/Space-Carving/README.md

 The [Multiview Datasets](https://vision.in.tum.de/data/datasets/3dreconstruction) provided by Technical University of Munich are used for this project.

-**P.S.** Before implementing the algorithm, make sure to download the datasets and place them in a folder called "DataSets" in your Downloads directory.
+**P.S.** Before implementing the algorithms, make sure to download the datasets and place them in a folder called "DataSets" in your Downloads directory.

 ## Algorithms